laravel/homestead/CONTRIBUTING.md

 For Windows:
 https://medium.com/dinssa/ssl-certificates-laravel-homestead-windows-https-f83ec8b3198
 Using the file copied in the previous step above, proceed to step 4 in the linked article.
+The file will be located at ``[host-repo-parent]/homestead/ca.homestead.homestead.crt``

 ## Issues